How to Clean a Suede Sofa at Home

 Are you disturbed at how to keep your suede furniture looking magnificent year after year?
 The key to making them seem brand new is to clean them on a regular basis.
 That will prevent the dirt and dust to set into the fabric (learn more about where dust usually settles in your home).
 If you leave a stain to set in, your couch will not look the same anymore.
 The stained areas will be darker and spotty.

-- Remove the cushions on the couch, collect all debris that you see – paper, hair, crumbs.
+- Remove the cushions and collect all debris that you see – paper, hair, crumbs.

-- Use the upholstery attachment of your vacuum cleaner to eliminate any accumulated dust and pet hair.
+- Thoroughly vacuum each cushion using the upholstery attachment of your vacuum cleaner.
 To learn more about how to clean your sofa cushions DIY, please see the best way you can clean them with household products.

 - Flip and rotate the cushions throughout different positions to reveal fresh fabric, for instance, if one cushion gets more amounts of wear than other.

 - Brush the nap of the sofa at least once a week using a nap rubbing cloth.
 Brushing removes the accumulated dust and restores the shine of the couch.